iwsjanine/github-slideshow/2019-10-10-FNOL-Step-3--Loss-Details.md

  The **Loss Details** screen allows users to add detailed information to the data already recorded.

 If you click **Continue** on the **Reported By** screen, you will automatically be directed to the **Loss Details** screen.
-You can also access the **Loss Details** screen by selecting an FNOL draft from the File a Claim screen when you have completed the prior screen before exiting the incomplete FNOL.
+If you exit the FNOL wizard before going to Step 2, you can re-enter the FNOL from the FNOL list on the **File a Claim** screen.incomplete FNOL.

-1. Review **Date of Loss, Time of Loss**, and **Loss Category** to ensure the values are correct.
+1. Review **Date of Loss, Time of Loss, **and **Loss Category** to ensure the values are correct.
 Adjust the values if there are any errors.

-This is a required field.
+These are required fields.

 2. In the **Loss Description** box, type detailed description or facts that help illustrate the loss more fully.